- Oggetto:

 Acquisition of strong theoretical and applicative skills concerning the fundamental principles of design, development, characterization of probes for the main imaging techniques will be learned (Magnetic Resonance Imaging, x-ray computed tomography, optical imaging, ultrasound imaging and photoacoustic imaging).

-Acquisition of strong skills about the interaction of chemicals used as imaging probes and biological systems (macromolecules, cells, living organisms).
+Acquisition of strong skills about the investigation of the interaction of chemicals used as imaging probes and biological systems (macromolecules, cells, living organisms).

 Acquisition of solid knowledge among the different classes of contrast agents with the aim of maximizing the attainable contrast and reducing side effects for the patient.